 The number corresponds to the cut of meat defined by the Institutional Meat Purchase Specifications, or IMPS.
 No. 120 is “boneless,” meaning that ribs one through four have been removed (Item No. 118 is just “Beef Brisket” and the bones remain intact), and the “deckle,” or the hard fat between the rib cage and the pectoralis profundus muscle, also known as the brisket flat, has been removed… (source)

-I do know that I want the fat pad or deckle included with the brisket I buy – the fat holds all the flavor.
+I do know that I want the fat pad or deckle included with the brisket I buy – as you know, the fat holds all the flavor.

 If you buy the “first cut” while that may sound like a better quality, it is the lean part of the brisket trimmed of all it’s fat and it may become dry and hard.
 When you purchase a grassfed brisket, the fat is good for you!
 When you cook it with all the fat intact it adds an amazing flavor and succulence that is unsurpassed.
 Excess fat may be trimmed after it is cooked if you like.